 Let me introduce you first to Loja.
 Known as the music and cultural capital of Ecuador, the small city is located in the Cuxibamba valley in the Southern Ecuadorian Andes.
 Not only is the climate ideal, averaging 17°C year round but the city also counts with a beautiful well preserved historic center with restored colonial houses.
 Don’t miss out on the castle-like city gate!

 2. Mica Antisana

 Antisana is the fourth highest volcano in Ecuador and is located only 50 kilometers south of Quito.
 While summiting the volcano does require technical climbing skills, you can walk around La Mica Laguna, right next to the volcano.
-There are various trails with different difficulties.
-Keep an eye out for the wildlife and in particular the vicuñas.
+There are various trails of different difficulty levels.
+Keep an eye out for wildlife and in particular the vicuñas.

 3. Playa Tortuguita

 Los Frailes is commonly referred to as the most beautiful beach in Ecuador… But I have to disagree.
 In my opinion, Playa Tortuguita is the most stunning beach in mainland Ecuador.
 Located literally off the beaten path and just a short walk away from Los Frailes, don’t miss out on this gem in Machalilla National Park.
 The rocks, white sand, and cacti will make you feel like Robinson Crusoé on a deserted island!